GrinJessie/DutchTreatTutorial/README.md

 # DutchTree

-Followed the tutorial on Pluralsight - Building a Web App with ASP.NET core, MVC, Entity Framework Core, Bootstrap, and Angular by Shawn Wildermuth.
+Followed the first 5 modules from the tutorial on Pluralsight - Building a Web App with ASP.NET core, MVC, Entity Framework Core, Bootstrap, and Angular by Shawn Wildermuth.

 ## Techologies
 * Git